pbushan/selenium/README.md

 # Use docker-compose to get the selenium grid up and running
 > sudo docker-compose -f servergrid.yaml up -d

+# Use docker-compose to scale the grid nodes
+for example if you want to scale the number of chrome nodes to `5` then use
+> sudo docker-compose -f servergrid.yaml scale chrome=5

+# To check status of the grid use
+> sudo docker-compose -f servergrid.yaml ps

 # If you need to bring down the grid use
 > sudo docker-compose -f servergrid.yaml down